Top of Page

 Snacks and Beverages

-• All food served or sold on school grounds to be consumed during the school day, including items in vending machines, à la carte and school stores, must follow the same high nutritional standards as food served during breakfast and lunch.
+• All food served or sold on school grounds to be consumed during the school day, including items in vending machines, à la carte and school stores, must follow the same high nutrition standards as food served during breakfast and lunch.
 The school day is defined as midnight to 30 minutes after dismissal.

 • No food may be offered or sold in place of a school meal (i.e. NO pizza parties, Subway parties, etc. in place of lunch).